 Blending these two substances is simple.
 To make salted water, you can mix a teaspoon of table salt with 250 mL or eight ounces of water.
 Again, make sure the water is clean, clear, and drinkable.

 Also, you don’t need to use boiling hot.
-For some cases, mixing salt with warm water is necessary.
+In some cases, mixing salt with warm water is necessary.
 Hot water does not make salt more effective.
 It only makes the salt dissolve more quickly.

 For gargling, take a large sip of the mixture and keep it in your mouth for a few seconds.
 Then, for approximately 30 seconds, tilt your head back and gargle the saltwater in your throat.